Champagne (Xiang Bin Jiu)

 Botanical Name: N/A (However, only the French may use the designation “Champagne,” everyone else must call it “Sparkling Wine.”

 Champagne is for celebrating but it is also a medicine!
-It is full of antioxidants and polyphenols that help prevent heart attacks, strokes and lower pressure.
-New studies are also showing that in small amounts, a small glass per night, it can aid short term memory loss and certain other cognitive functions!
+It is full of antioxidants and polyphenols that help prevent heart attacks, strokes, and lower pressure.
+New studies are also showing that small amounts, a small glass per night, can aid short term memory loss and certain other cognitive functions!
 So enjoy a few bubbles, relax and have some fun!
 Happy New Year!

 Below is an overview of Champagne, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
 Gain a balanced and thorough understanding of the healing properties of Champagne.

 Also Known As: Sparkling Wine

 Key Actions: Sedates, Relaxant, Antioxidant, Intoxicant, Mild Stimulant, Antibacterial

 Medicinal Uses: Short term memory loss, anxiety, calms nerves, promotes sleep, up-lifts mood.

 Pin Yin: Xiang Bin Jiu